molly/manager-README/README.md

 ## My schedule

-Because of the coronavirus pandemic, I am currently working entirely remotely.
-At some future point when it is safe to be in the office again, I will be a [@flex](https://www.hubspot.com/careers-blog/future-of-work-hybrid) employee, meaning that I will work from the office once or twice a week and otherwise will work from home.

-When working from home, I generally consider my work hours to be 10am to 6pm, though this varies somewhat depending on meetings.
-If I am not available during these hours for some reason, I will mark it in my Slack status (and on my calendar if I am out for a day or more).
+I currently work entirely remotely.
+I generally consider my work hours to be 10am to 6pm, though this varies somewhat depending on meetings.
+If I am not available during my normal hours for some reason, I will mark it in my Slack status (and on my calendar if I am out for a day or more).

-This readme used to have a section on my in-office schedule, but so much has changed since I last worked in the office regularly that I have removed it and will update it when that becomes an option again.
+This readme used to have a section on my in-office schedule, but so much has changed since I last worked in the office regularly that I have removed it and will update it if and when that becomes an option again.

 ### After-hours communication